Inverse Optimal Control from Incomplete Trajectory Observations: Numerical Experiments

+Results in the upper panel of Fig. \ref{robotrank} show that additional observations increase the rank of the recovery matrix.
+Once the additional observations lead to the upper-bound rank of the recovery matrix, i.e., $|\mathcal{F}|+n-1$, the corresponding length is the minimal observation length $l_{\min}(t)$ required for a successful weight estimate, as shown in the corresponding bottom panel in Fig. \ref{robotrank}.
+Moreover, including additional irrelevant features in $\mathcal{F}$ will lead to the increased minimal required observation length $l_{\min}(t)$, as implied by (\ref{unifomlb}).
+This will be discussed later in Section \ref{irrelevantfeatures}.

-\subsubsection{Observation Noise}
+\subsubsection{Observation Noise.}

-we test the recovery performance of the proposed minimal observation IOC algorithm under different observation noise levels.
-Here we add to the trajectory data in Fig. \ref{generateplot} white Gaussian noise of different levels, which are characterized by the standard deviation $\sigma_1=1\mathrm{e}{-5}$, $\sigma_2=1\mathrm{e}{-4}$, and $\sigma_3=1\mathrm{e}{-3}$, respectively.
+We test the proposed incremental IOC approach (Algorithm \ref{algorithm1}) under different data noise levels.
+We add to the trajectory in Fig.~\ref{generateplot} Gaussian noise of different levels that are characterized by different standard deviations from $\sigma=10^{-5}$ to $\sigma=10^{-1}$.
+In Algorithm \ref{algorithm1}, we use {$\mathcal{F}=\{{\tau}^2_1,{\tau}^2_2, \tau_1\tau_2\}$} and set $\gamma=45$ (the choice of $\gamma$ will be discussed later in Section \ref{parametersetting}).